 In 2003 John Lebsack received the Colorado Trial Lawyers Association’s annual award to a member of the defense bar “for the highest standards of competency, ethics and professionalism.”
 He was a member of the Colorado Supreme Court Grievance Committee from 1995 to 1999 and was chair in 1998-1999.
 He was chair of the Colorado Appellate Discipline Commission in 1999-2000.
 He currently serves on the Colorado Supreme Court’s panel of hearing board members who decide attorney discipline cases.
 In 2006-2007 John was chair of the Ethics Committee of the Colorado Bar Association.
 From 2011 through 2017, John was a member of the Committee on Conduct, United States District Court for the District of Colorado, and served as chair of that committee in 2013-2014.
 Since 2017, John has been a member of the Colorado Supreme Court Civil Rules Committee, which makes recommendations to the court about changes to the rules of procedure that govern all civil cases in the state.

-John joined White and Steele as Of Counsel in 2020 and was promoted to Officer in 2022.
+John joined White and Steele as Of Counsel in 2020 and was promoted to Officer in 2022 and Shareholder in 2024.
 Prior to that time, John was a litigation partner in the Miami office of a national law firm.
 Before that, he worked in Manhattan and Miami as an associate for two national law firms.
 John has represented clients in high-stakes litigation across the country involving issues such as the theft of trade secrets, breaches of commercial contracts, patent infringement, and insurance-related disputes.
-He counsels alternative and traditional lenders, investment advisors, manufacturers, and real estate professionals on matters ranging from active litigations to risk mitigation.
+He counsels schools, daycares, home health care providers, legal professionals, and real estate professionals on matters ranging from active litigations to risk mitigation.
 John also regularly handles claims brought under federal and state RICO statutes and 42 U.S.C.
-1983, as well as claims brought against institutions that offer services to minors and developmentally challenged individuals.
+1983.

 Julie Noonan was born in Hartley, Iowa.
 She attended Iowa State University where she obtained a B.B.A in Finance in 1988.
 Julie then attended Creighton University School of Law where she obtained her juris doctorate in 1992.